 Introduction

 Network theory has provided both a conceptual and quantitative approach for mapping interactions between species and making predictions about how the gain or loss of species will affect the structure and dynamics of ecological networks (1–3).
 Representing a network at the species-level, however, makes the implicit assumption that each species consists of a homogenous population of individuals, all of which interact equally with individuals of different species.
-Yet, most populations are heterogeneous mixtures of individuals that vary in their phenotypes and there is growing evidence that this intraspecific variation is an important factor governing the assembly of ecological communities (4–6).
+Yet, most populations are highly heterogeneous mixtures of individuals that vary in their phenotypes and genotypes and there is growing evidence that this intraspecific variation is an important factor governing the assembly of ecological communities (4–6).
 Consequently, there is a clear need to account for the role of intraspecific variation in structuring ecological networks (7).

 Genetic variation is a key driver of intraspecific variation and many studies have now demonstrated direct and indirect genetic effects on species interactions (8–10) and the composition of communities across multiple trophic levels (11–14).
 Nevertheless, there are two key components missing from previous work that is preventing us from scaling the effects of genetic variation on pairwise interactions to ecological networks.
 First, prior studies have not quantified how genetic variation affects the composition of pairwise interactions that determine network structure.
 Instead, studies have either quantified the composition of species (11–14), thereby ignoring interactions, or quantified a simple tri-trophic interaction (8–10), thereby ignoring the complex network in which this interaction is embedded.
 As a result, the mechanisms by which genetic variation shapes network structure remain unclear.
 Second, studies have not examined the effect of genetic variation per se on network structure; rather, prior work has focused on testing whether different genotypes interact with particular species (15).
 While demonstrating the genetic specificity of interactions (i.e. differences among genotypes) is a critical first step, we are currently ill posed for predicting how the gain or loss of genetic variation will affect species interactions, and ultimately the structure of ecological networks (6).